Perfect matchings in highly cyclically connected regular graphs: Introduction

 \begin{theorem} Let $G$ be a $d$-regular $(d-1)$-edge-connected graph of even order.
 If $X$ is a set of edges of $G$ with $|X|\leq d-1$, then $G-X$ admits a perfect matching. \end{theorem}

 Theorem~\ref{plesnik} has been examined in various modifications and generalizations.
-For instance, Chartrand and Nebeský considered an existence of a $1$-factor in $(d-2)$-edge-connected graphs \cite{nebesky}, while several authors (see e.g. \cite{liu, katernis, shiu}) inspected an existence of a $k$-factor, for $1 \le k \le d-1$, where a \emph{$k$-factor} is a $k$-regular spanning subgraph.
+Instead of assuming that all edge-cuts have size at least $d-1$ one needs to assume it only for odd edge-cuts (\cite{cruse}, \cite{lin}).
+As if we remove an odd edge-cut from the graph the resulting graph does not admit a perfect matching, Cruse's result holds in the converse direction.
+Chartrand and Nebeský considered the existence of a $1$-factor in $(d-2)$-edge-connected graphs \cite{nebesky}, while several authors (see e.g. \cite{liu, katernis, shiu}) inspected the existence of a $k$-factor, for $1 \le k \le d-1$, where a \emph{$k$-factor} is a $k$-regular spanning subgraph.
 Note that a perfect matching is a $1$-factor, and thus its complement in a $d$-regular graph is $(d-1)$-factor.

-The \emph{matching preclusion number} is the minimum number of edges whose deletion results in a graph without a perfect matching.
-Using this notion Theorem~\ref{plesnik} reads as ``The matching preclusion number of a $d$-regular $(d-1)$-edge-connected graph is $d$\,''.
-Cheng et~al.~\cite{cheng1} defined the \emph{conditional matching preclusion number} to be the matching preclusion number where deleted edges cannot be all incident with a single vertex.
-Cheng et~al. proved in \cite{cheng2} that if all $d$-edge-cuts in a $d$-regular bipartite graph $G$ separate a single vertex, then the conditional matching preclusion number of $G$ is at least $d+1$.
+The \emph{matching preclusion number} is the minimum number of edges whose deletion results in a graph without a perfect matching (or an almost-perfect matching when graph has odd order, but we consider only graphs of even order in this paper).
+Using this notion Theorem~\ref{plesnik} reads as ``The matching preclusion number of a $d$-regular $(d-1)$-edge-connected graph of even order is $d$\,''.
+Cheng et~al.~\cite{cheng1} defined the \emph{conditional matching preclusion number} to be the minimum number of edges whose deletion yields a graph without a perfect matching and an without an isolated vertex.
+Cheng et~al. proved in \cite{cheng2} that if all edge-cuts of size at most $d$ in a $d$-regular bipartite graph $G$ separate a single vertex, then the conditional matching preclusion number of $G$ is at least $d+1$.
 The same statement is not true if we omit the biparticity condition \cite{cheng3}.
-However if we add an additional condition that $G$ has no independent set of size $|V(G)|/2-1$, then the conditional matching preclusion number of $G$ is at least $d+1$ \cite[Theorem 2.1]{cheng3}.
+However if we add additional condition that $G$ has no independent set of size $|V(G)|/2-1$, then the conditional matching preclusion number of $G$ is at least $d+1$ \cite[Theorem 2.3]{cheng3}.
+Lin and Zhang \cite[Theorems~3.2 and~3.5]{lin} proved that these two conditions (cuts on the size of independent set) are not only necessary, but also sufficient.

 Besides that, Cheng et al. \cite{cheng3} defined that a graph is \emph{super-$k$-edge-connected of order $l$} if every edge-cut of size at most $k$ separates one large component from the remaining components that together contain at most $l$ edges.
-In \cite[Theorem~3.1-3.4]{cheng3} Cheng et al. show that super-$(3k-6)$, $(3k-7)$ and $(3k-8)$-connected graphs of order $2$ have the conditional matching preclusion number equal to $2k-3$ under various assumptions (i. e. on the size of the largest independent set).
+In \cite[Theorems~3.1-3.4]{cheng3} Cheng et al. show that super-$(3k-6)$, $(3k-7)$ and $(3k-8)$-edge-connected graphs of order $2$ have the conditional matching preclusion number equal to $2k-3$ under various assumptions (i. e. on the size of the largest independent set).